-SJJPA strongly supports Governor Newsom's and CHSRA's proposed Merced-Bakersfield HSR Interim Operating Segment with stops at Madera and Kings/Tulare.
-SJJPA has been working with SJRRC, CHSRA, Caltrans, CalSTA, and the CHSRA's Early Train Operator (ETO) on planning for integrating the San Joaquins and ACE services with the Merced-Bakersfield HSR Interim Operating Segment.
+SJJPA strongly supports Governor Newsom's and CHSRA's proposed Merced-Bakersfield HSR Interim ServiceOperating Segment with intermediate stops at Fresno, Madera, and Kings/Tulare.
+SJJPA has been working with SJRRC, CHSRA, Caltrans, CalSTA, and the CHSRA's Early Train Operator (ETO) on planning for integrating the San Joaquins and ACE services with the Merced-Bakersfield HSR Interim ServiceOperating Segment.
 Both the San Joaquins and ACE rail services would directly connect with HSR services at a multi-modal station in downtown Merced.
 For the San Joaquins, this will require a new track connection between the BNSF and UPRR mainlines known as the Merced Intermodal Track Connector (MITC) Project (see Figure 4.1).
 In coordination with CHSRA and the City of Merced, the proposed multi-modal station at Merced would be elevated and have a northern boundary at "R" Street.
 SJJPA will take the lead in the environmental clearance/detailed design for the MITC Project (which will also environmentally clear the Merced Multimodal Station).
 To most efficiently integrate the San Joaquins and the interim HSR services, Merced will become the southern terminus for San Joaquins rail service once operations begin on the HSR infrastructure at the end of 2028.
-SJJPA will coordinate with SJRRC's Ceres to Merced environmental review process to plan and environmentally clear a layover and maintenance facility for ACE and San Joaquins services in Merced (see Figure 4.1).
+SJJPA iswill coordinatinge with SJRRC's Ceres to Merced environmental review process to plan and environmentally clear a layover and maintenance facility for ACE and San Joaquins services in Merced (see Figure 4.1).

-The San Joaquins and ACE rail services will be key feeder services for the Merced-Bakersfield HSR Interim Operating Segment, providing important connectivity to the Northern San Joaquin Valley, Sacramento and to the Bay Area.
+The San Joaquins and ACE rail services will be key feeder services for the Merced-Bakersfield HSR Interim ServiceOperating Segment, providing important connectivity to the Northern San Joaquin Valley, Sacramento and to the Bay Area.
 In addition, the extensive San Joaquins Thruway Bus Network, will provide equally important connectivity to Southern California and the rest of the state (see figure 4.2).
-The initiation of the Merced-Bakersfield HSR Interim Operating Segment will lead to substantially improved intercity passenger rail service throughout California, with much higher frequencies of service, shorter travel times, better on-time performance, reduced emissions and GHG, improved safety, higher ridership and reduced state subsidies.
+The initiation of the Merced-Bakersfield HSR Interim ServiceOperating Segment will lead to substantially improved intercity passenger rail service throughout California, with much higher frequencies of service, shorter travel times, better on-time performance, reduced emissions and GHG, improved safety, higher ridership and reduced state subsidies.
 SJJPA is committed to continuing to work with CHSRA, Caltrans, CalSTA and SJRRC to implement a fully integrated statewide intercity service which utilizes the HSR infrastructure between Merced and Bakersfield that will bring great benefits to the state, demonstrates electrified HSR operations, and leads to the expansion of the statewide HSR network.
+To help move the implementation of HSR in California forward, SJJPA approved an initial MOU with CHSRA and CalSTA at the November 20, 2020 SJJPA Board Meeting in which each agencies committed on working toward the goal of having SJJPA be the operating agency for the Merced-Bakersfield HSR Interim Service.